 In any case, if you don’t have an SSD, then you strongly need to consider getting one…

-In this post, I will go over the best SSDs for gaming computers in 2016 at various price ranges for different budget sizes.
+In this post, I will go over the best SSDs for gaming computers in 2018 at various price ranges for different budget sizes.
 I’ve broken down the categories into four different price ranges: SSDs under $50, SSDs between $50-$100, SSDs between $100-$200, and SSDs over $200.
 I’ve also added a section dedicated specifically to the best NVME SSDs on the market, which are an even faster type of SSD.

-I’ve listed five different SSD options for each price range and while there are definitely some other worthy solid state drives in these price ranges, I felt these offered the best returns for PC gamers.
-Also, as a side not, gamers should really only look at getting an SSD if they have a larger budget, as the money spent on an SSD could be put to better use in low-budget builds.
+I’ve listed a few different SSD options for each price range and while there are definitely some other worthy solid state drives in these price ranges, I felt these offered the best returns for PC gamers.

 The reason is that, while ~250GB isn’t a monstrous amount of space, it is enough space to hold most people over for a while until they can add an additional drive.